nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 - Potential issue: No visual feedback that the patients list is reflecting the newly added doctor's assigned patients/confusion that all patient's have been deleted.

-Note to users and developers: This problem exists if you add a patient using `add-ptn` too **Solution:** The title of the patients list will be updated to display "XXX's Patients" on affected doctor commands.
+Note to users and developers: This problem exists if you add a patient using `add-ptn` too.

+**Solution:** The title of the patients list will be updated to display "XXX's Patients" on affected doctor commands.
 The same fix will be done for the displayed doctors list on affected patient commands.
 Note: XXX is the name of the newly added doctor/patient